Here's a Million

-Here's a Million was a gameshow that was aired from May 21 to August 20, 2001 over the defunct SPH MediaWorks's English channel TV Works, the predecessor of Channel i.
-It was similar to the British gameshow Lose A Million.
-The host was Hamish Brown.
+Here's a Million was a gameshow that was aired from May 21 to August 20, 2001 over the defunct SPH MediaWorks's English channel TVWorks, the predecessor of Channel i.
+It was similar to the British gameshow Lose a Million.
+The host was Hamish Brown and lasted for 65 episodes.

+Commissioned in January 2001, it was announced precisely when Channel 5 was launching the local edition of Who Wants to Be a Millionaire, which started in April.

 The aim of the gameshow, is to "dispose" off as many of the five make-believe items totalling a value of $1 million that each of the three contestants is allocated at the start of the programme, and the contestant that has the least value worth of items at the end of the show wins the game and gets to play a bonus round where $1000 can be won.
 The value of the items shown is not revealed until a particular contestant picks it and "disposes" it.

 The game comprises three rounds and a bonus round.

 Round 1

 In the first round, three contestants would be asked ten questions each and the contestant will get a point each if they answered the question wrongly.
 The contestant(s) who got the most number of questions correctly can remove one item of their list.